Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers

 We simulate signals at two sky locations at opposite sides of the line of sight between LIGO: Hanford and Virgo.
 Each signal was created at several time separations, $\Delta t = [-0.1, 0.1]$, as set in the Hanford detector.
 The resulting Virgo time separations are approximately $\Delta t = [-0.155, 0.045]$.
 The time separations in LIGO: Livingston also differ slightly from the Hanford values.

 For each of these cases four randomly selected values for the phases were given to Signal B. The chirp mass of Signal B was kept to $24.1\,\mathrm{M_{\odot}}$.
-The same assumption-less, wide prior set and the same marginalisations were used as in the single detector runs.
+The same assumptionless, wide prior set and marginalisations were used as in the single detector runs.

 In these runs the sampler tends to recover a GW150914-like event for pretty much all the cases in which Signal B merges before the merger of Signal A. In these situations the recovered signal is closer to the parameters of whichever signal is louder in the detector network.
 This is most likely due to the majority of the power of Signal B being disguised by the more significant Signal A. This is increased by the time separation skewing to before Signal A for the majority of the runs due to the sky location and separation in Virgo.